-On December 30, 2020, the Company entered into the ATM Agreement with SVB Leerink acting as sales agent, pursuant to which the Company may, from time to time sell, through ATM offerings, on the Nasdaq such number of common shares as would have an aggregate offering price of up to US\$25.0 million.
-During the three month period ended June 30, 2022, the Company has issued 656,656 common shares, raising total gross proceeds of \$1.0 million under the ATM Facility.
-As at June 30, 2022, there were approximately US\$15.3 million (\$19.1 million) available to use on the ATM Facility.
+On December 30, 2020, the Company entered into the ATM Agreement with SVB Securities acting as sales agent, pursuant to which the Company may, from time to time sell, through ATM offerings, on the Nasdaq such number of common shares as would have an aggregate offering price of up to US\$25.0 million.
+This agreement expired on December 30, 2022.
+During the nine-month period ended December 31, 2022, the Company issued 656,656 common shares, raising total gross proceeds of \$1.0 million under the ATM Facility.